-Do not be alarmed if one drain seems to be collecting more fluid than another drain, or even if one seems to collect nothing, while the other collects a lot.
+Do not be alarmed if one drain seems to be collecting more fluid than another drain, or even if one seems to collect nothing while the other collects a lot.
 Both of these situations are perfectly normal and nothing to worry about.

-For the week to two weeks that these drains are in place, it is important to keep the area as dry and clean as possible, as this will stave off infection and any other complications that may occur.
+For the week to two weeks that these drains are in place, it is essential to keep the area as dry and clean as possible, as this will stave off infection and any other complications that may occur.